terrakuh/fast_cgi/README.md

 ### Roles

 Every role is provided an output stream by `output()`, an error stream by `error()` and request parameters by `params()`.
+For every incoming request from the web server a new role instance is created.
 Only one user specific role can be integrated for each type.
-Integration can look like:
+Integration can look like this:

 ```cpp
 protocol.set_role<my_responder>();